 What's on in autumn?

 Autumn is the season for dining as well as some fantastic food and beer festivals.
 Evenings outside have started to lose their appeal, and warm nights in beckon.
-This is the time to try some of the best restaurants and pubs in the country, from rustic inns offering hearty food and tasty ales, to elegant restaurants such as The Old Stamp House located in the beautiful region of Ambleside.
+This is the time to try some of the best restaurants and pubs in the Lake District, from rustic inns offering hearty food and tasty ales, to elegant restaurants such as The Old Stamp House located in the beautiful region of Ambleside.
 Serving delectable food sourced from the local area, this restaurant delivers food simply inspired by the natural landscape.

 For those who like their comic art, the Lakes International Comic Arts Festival celebrates comic writers and artists from all around the world.
 If you are more old-school, head to the home of the world's first pencil, the Derwent Pencil Museum, to discover everything pencil-related, from secret WWII pencils to the Queen's diamond jubilee pencil.